osmanerogul/osmanerogul.github.io/_teaching/BMM 307-Biomedical-Signals-and-Systems.md

 </ul>
 Students gain a foundational understanding for informed decision-making in scientific and healthcare contexts.

-The course equips students to apply signal processing techniques in the biomedical field.
+The course equips students to apply signal processing techniques in the biomedical signal processing and system modelling.

 <p><em>Last updated: [Insert Date]</em></p>